Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Great job.
 Everything looks so neat and user-friendly.
 Thanks for the ideas.

 This will help the vertically challenged person, such as I, to utilize those top shelves while being able to reach things.
 I arrange my cereal and cracker boxes like books on a shelf and I can reach the front edge and get them down.
+This also helps with those boxes which are too tall to stand upright on the shelf.

 I live in a small apartment and have limited storage space.
 I love to bake and have lots of odd size pans and casserole dishes.
 I purchased several small plastic crates similar to a milk crate.
 These fit neatly in one lower cabinet.